open-telemetry/opentelemetry-go-contrib/exporters/metric/cortex/README.md

   SUCCESS FAIL FAIL SUCCESS SUCCESS
   1       2    3    4       5
 ```
-the received data will be:
+Then the received data will be:
 ```
 1 2 5
 ```